bengrunfeld/study-notes/django.md

 Create a directory called `static` in your `polls` directory.
 Django will look for `static files` there, similarly to how Django finds templates inside `polls/templates/`.

+Within the static directory you have just created, create another directory called `polls` and within that create a file called `style.css`.
+In other words, your stylesheet should be at `polls/static/polls/style.css`.
+Because of how the `AppDirectoriesFinder staticfile` finder works, you can refer to this static file in Django simply as `polls/style.css`, similar to how you reference the path for templates.